-Construction costs down 5.5 percent with projects hard to find
+Construction costs dropped 5.5 percent in

 The RLB Quarterly Construction Report attributes the decline in construction cost indices here and throughout the country largely to decreasing structural steel costs, but also to lower bids submitted by suppliers and contractors hungry for work.